Long before George R.R. Martin penned his tale of war, intrigue and treachery the ancient world was scene to its own version of The Game of Thrones.

 Peucestas was appointed satrap of Persis (the Persian homeland) after the return from India.
 He carried out Alexander’s policies of harmonizing with the native population, wearing Persian robes and getting on well with his Persian subjects.
 For this he was somewhat derided by the more traditional-minded Macedonians.
 Near the end of Alexander’s life he arrived in Babylon with 20,000 Persian youths trained as Macedonian phalangites (the pike-armed heavy infantry of the phalanx).
 He was in close attendance upon the King throughout his fatal illness.
 Peucestas was obviously a great admirer (nee sycophant) of Alexander’s, and carried out his pro-Persian policies more faithfully than any other Macedonian.
 He certainly seemed to think himself the best man to carry on the great man’s legacy; a certainty not shared by his colleagues, who held him in much less regard then he had for himself.

 Peithon son of Crateuas, was (like Ptolemy) from Eordaea.
 What he had done to earn his position is largely unknown, but by India he was one of the Bodyguards.
 He was ambitious and ruthless.
 Originally aligned with Perdiccas, he entertained ambitions over the eastern (“Upper”) satrapies.
-Eventually he became a loyal lieutenant of Antigonas and his son, Demetrius.
+Eventually he became and uneasy ally of Antigonas in his struggles against Eumenes.

 Lysimachus son of Agathocles was of Thessalian origin, his father perhaps one of the “new men” who came to serve Macedon during Philip’s reign.
 He may have been one of the young “Companions” of Alexander’s youth tutored along with the prince by Aristotle at Mieza.
 Few of these childhood friends and fellow students are known by name, but this would explain the position of trust into which Lysimachus was placed in the king’s entourage.
 In Syria Lysimachus killed a lion single-handedly while hunting with the king, being badly wounded in the process but perhaps saving Alexander’s life.
 This may have been why he was elevated to the position of Bodyguard.
 In Sogdiana he was beside Alexander at another such hunt in which Alexander slew a lion.
 He was a man of great physical strength, easily offended and slow to forgive.
 He grew cold and cruel in later life.
 Politically he was a cautious overachiever.